 The Irish great famine was a time of mass starvation and illness in Ireland from 1845 to 1849.
 During these four years, about 1 million people died, and another million migrated, causing the population to fall by about 25%, from 8.4 million in 1844 to 6.6 million by 1851.

 This crisis is usually called the potato famine, as it’s traced to a potato crop failure for several years.
 This crop failure was caused by a late blight which destroys the leaves and the edible roots of the plant.
 The Irish were completely dependent on the potatoes due to several economic reasons and the UK’s government simply didn’t act.
 In the end, it’s considered the worse famine in Europe in the 19th century.

-Maybe this isn’t the main thing Ireland is famous for, but it’s so significant that needs to be in every Ireland facts list even if it’s a very sad one.
+Maybe this isn’t the main thing Ireland is famous for, but it’s so significant that needs to be in every Ireland facts list even if it’s a very painful one.

 Enjoyed this post?
 Maybe you’ll also like to read: